cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/alerts.md

 # Alerts in the Office 365 Security &amp; Compliance Center

-Use the alerts features in the Office 365 Security &amp; Compliance Center to view and manage alerts for your Office 365 organization, including managing advanced alerts as part of [Advanced Security Management alerts](office-365-cas-overview.md).
+Use the alerts features in the Office 365 Security &amp; Compliance Center to view and manage alerts for your Office 365 organization, including managing advanced alerts as part of [Office 365 Cloud App Security](office-365-cas-overview.md).

 ## How to get to the Office 365 alerts features